Bacon-Fixation/NeoMarlin-EXTREME/README.md

 ## Marlin 2.0 Prototype NeoMarlin-EXTREME Branch

 __Not for production use.
-Use with caution! and use with NEOPIXELS!!!__
+Use with caution! and Use with more NEOPIXELS!!!__

 To build Marlin 2.0 you'll need [Arduino IDE 1.8.8 or newer](https://www.arduino.cc/en/main/software) or [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
 We've posted detailed instructions on [Building Marlin with Arduino](https://marlinfw.org/docs/basics/install_arduino.html) and [Building Marlin with PlatformIO for ReArm](https://marlinfw.org/docs/basics/install_rearm.html) (which applies well to other 32-bit boards).